Butch Camp: Plot

 Matt Grabowski (Paul Denniston) is an awkward young gay man whose life is falling apart.
 His boyfriend had left him three years earlier for another man.
-His sex life is reduced to eavesdropping on the exploits of his roommate who also leaves him and takes all of the protagonist's furniture.
+His sex life is reduced to eavesdropping on the exploits of his roommate who also leaves him and takes all the furniture.
 He is mugged on several occasions and is overworked, underpaid and underappreciated at his job.

 Disappointed about his failure to find true love, Matt decides to learn to be more assertive by attending Butch Camp.
 The boot camp training seminar is overseen by the iron-fisted dominatrix commandant Samantha Rottweiler (Judy Tenuta) who unleashes a series of physically and mentally grueling exercises on her class of gay trainees.

 One of his challenges is to survive a night in a sports bar where he meets Janet Cockswell (Jordan Roberts) who mounts a concerted effort to seduce him.
 He is also drawn to Janet's soon-to-be former boyfriend Rod Cazzone (Jason Terisi) who in turn finds himself strangely attracted to Matt.
 A love triangle ensues when Matt gains self-confidence and his attractiveness to both Janet and Rod increases.